 The electric motor is either sealed in an underwater casing, or housed above the waterline under a cowling, as in a standard petrol outboard.
 Keeping the motor below the water helps with cooling and makes an already quiet engine virtually silent.
 The downside to electric outboard motors is that they are more vulnerable to water ingress if the seals get damaged.

-3 of the best electric outboard motors
+Our pick of the best electric outboard motors

 Italian-based Mitek makes a series of outboards where the drive is enclosed under a cowling and the power is fed in from a separate battery bank.